mathiaslj/mcmcglm/README.md

 ## Example

-We first simulate some data from a linear model to use for showcasing the use of `mcmcglm` for gaussian family.
+We first simulate some data from a linear model to use for showcasing the use of `mcmcglm` for a gaussian family.

 ``` r
 n <- 100